dfarchon/AI-server/README.md

 cd sophon-server

 Install dependencies:
-npm install
+pnpm install
 Set up environment variables: Create a .env file in the root directory and configure it with the following:

 Development Mode:
-npm run dev
+pnpm dev

 Production Build:
-npm run build
+npm build
 npm start

 Development
 Scripts
-npm run dev: Starts the development server with live reload. npm run build: Compiles the TypeScript code into JavaScript. npm start: Runs the production build.
+pnpm dev: Starts the development server with live reload. pnpm build: Compiles the TypeScript code into JavaScript. pnpm start: Runs the production build.
-Linting
-Run ESLint to check for code issues:

-bash
-npm run lint
 Contributing
 Contributions are welcome!
 Please follow the steps below: